Back

 How Student Loan Inflation Can Affect Borrowers

-As inflation increases, many student borrowers are in fear of not being able to pay back the loans they’ve borrowed.
-As of Mar.
-2022 inflation has hit a 40-year record high of 8.5% and decreased slightly to 8.3% in Apr.
-2022 (Kenkare,2022).
-As alarming as this should be, many borrowers aren’t worried because they’ve heard that high inflation results in the value of the dollar is worth less.
-Meaning that a large sum of student debts is now worth less.
-And although this may be true, this is not the full truth.
+As inflation increases, many student borrowers are in fear of not being able to pay back their loans.
+In March 2022, inflation has hit a 40-year record high of 8.5%, decreasing slightly to 8.3% in April 2022 (Kenkare,2022).
+As alarming as this should be, don’t show concern.
+They believe that high inflation results in the value of the dollar being less.
+Therefore a large sum of student debt is now worth less.
+However, this is not the full truth.

 Inflation is the measure of purchasing power of money and the increase in prices over a given period of time.
-The Federal Reserve, the central banking system in the US, is tasked with keeping inflation around 2% each year, the standard yearly growth rate for the economy.
-When inflation rises past this 2% mark too quickly, as it has in the past few months, the prices of goods and services rise, requiring more money for everyday essentials and housing (Kenkare,2022).
+The Federal Reserve, the central banking system in the US, has the goal of keeping inflation around 2% each year.
+This matches the standard yearly growth rate for the economy.
+However, when inflation rises past this 2% mark too quickly, the prices of goods and services rise, requiring more money for everyday essentials and housing (Kenkare,2022).

-What this means for student borrowers is that as inflation keeps increasing, the Fed will continue to raise the federal fund rate, which is the rate it costs banks to lend to one another (Kenkare,2022).
-Banks then will respond by increasing consumer interest rates on loans and other financial products.
-This is said to be done for reasons of trying to contain inflation, making it less tempting for consumers to borrow money, which in return helps balance the scales of supply and demand, stabilizes the economy, and lowers the inflation rate (Kenkare,2022).
+What this means for borrowers is that as inflation keeps increasing, the Fed continues to raise the federal fund rate; the rate it costs banks to lend to one another (Kenkare,2022).
+In response, banks increase consumer interest rates on loans and other financial products to be done for reasons of trying to contain inflation.
+The goal is to make it less tempting for consumers to borrow money.
+This in return helps balance the scales of supply and demand, stabilizes the economy, and lowers inflation (Kenkare,2022).

-Unfortunately, what many borrowers don’t know is that wages contribute to this dilemma.
+Furthermore, many borrowers don’t know that wages contribute to this dilemma.
 Student loan expert Mark Kantrowitz says, “Inflation dictates that a dollar ten years ago is worth more than a dollar today.
 So, as long as wages are rising along with inflation, the debt for a loan borrowed in the past will hold less value today.”
-Meaning if wages were raised as high as inflation, paying back student debts would be so much easier but currently, it’s not.
+This means that if wages were raised as high as inflation, paying back student debts would so much easier but currently, it’s not.
 The federally mandated minimum wage in the United States is $7.25 U.S. dollars per hour, although it varies from state to state (McDonald,2021).
-So according to wages, many student borrowers will not benefit from devalued student debt.
+Therefore, according to wages, many student borrowers will not benefit from devalued student debt.

 Here’s how inflation will impact the different loan types: